wldarden/uta-android-app/README.md

 Android app for a catering service
 ## Initialize the repsoitory
 git clone https://github.com/wldarden/uta-android-app.git
+## Modifying project to work on your computer
+1. change the local.properties file to point to your sdk

 ## To develop a new feature
 1. checkout and pull dev branch to get the most recent working version of code.
 2. "git checkout -b \<newBranchName\>" will create a branch and check it out.